MicrosoftDocs/sql-docs/docs/connect/ado-net/sqlclient-streaming-support.md

 - Cancelling the transfer of a large BLOB.

-- Streaming from one SQL Server to another using the new asynchronous feature.
+- Streaming from one SQL Server to another using the asynchronous feature.

 [!code-csharp[SqlClient_Streaming_ToServer#1](~/../sqlclient/doc/samples/SqlClient_Streaming_ToServer.cs#1)]